Beta blockers

 If you have diabetes you need to take extra care to measure your blood glucose levels regularly.

-• Beta blockers may reduce the warning signs of a low blood glucose level (hypoglycaemia – often called a hypo).
+• Beta-blockers may reduce the warning signs of a low blood sugar level (hypoglycaemia – often called a hypo).
 For example, you may not have the feeling of fast, irregular or strong heartbeats (palpitations) or tremor, which can occur when your blood glucose is going too low.
 If you are worried about this, talk to your doctor.
-Do not stop taking your beta blocker without checking with your doctor first.
+Do not stop taking your beta-blocker without checking with your doctor first.
 Read more about hypoglycaemia.

 If you have asthma